Time Variance Authority: Fictional background

+During the "Venom War" storyline, the Time Variance Authority arrives following a fight with the Zombiotes to bring in Jimmy Hudson because he is from another universe.
+When Deadpool mentions a multiversal threat, Mobius M. Mobius disappears with Jimmy and the TVA agents stating that it's not his department.

 Employees

 Lower-ranked TVA employees, called Chronomonitors, are literally faceless.
 They are created artificially, using "quantum technology".
 The moment a new reality appears, a new faceless agent is created to monitor it, along with the necessary equipment (a personal computer-like device, plus a desk and a chair) to do so.
 Cloned managers of the Chronomonitors resemble Mark Gruenwald—and, later, Tom DeFalco—both longtime Marvel Comics writers.
 The most frequent recurring manager is Mobius M. Mobius, a Gruenwald clone.

 On occasion, the TVA hires mercenaries for use in the more dangerous missions, such as Justice Peace and Death's Head.
 These mercenaries often lose limbs which the TVA replaces with clunky robotic parts.
 Another example of their seemingly anachronistic technology is a time machine shaped like an old locomotive.
 Professor Justin Alphonse Gamble, a pastiche of the Doctor, is a renegade from the TVA.